chebfun/chebsite/docs/functions/chebfun/mat2cell.md

 ---
-title: """mat2cell"""
+title: "mat2cell"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """mat2cell"""
+function_name: "mat2cell"
-snippet: """Convert an array-valued CHEBFUN to a cell array of CHEBFUN objects."""
+snippet: "Convert an array-valued CHEBFUN to a cell array of CHEBFUN objects."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- MAT2CELL   Convert an array-valued CHEBFUN to a cell array of CHEBFUN objects.
+<pre class="help-text"> MAT2CELL   Convert an array-valued CHEBFUN to a cell array of CHEBFUN objects.
     G = MAT2CELL(F, C) breaks up the array-valued CHEBFUN F into a cell array G of CHEBFUN objects.
 C is a vector of sizes and must sum to the number of components of F (i.e., the number of columns (rows) of F if F is a column